NetworkAI-UniAndes/data_science_challenge_2022_1/readme.md

 - We have computed result with accuracies higher than 93%.
 You can aim to get results with this score.
 - Normalize all the images before parsing into your model, images can have different shapes.
 - Use the three color channels to parse info into your model.
+- Preprocessing can be the huge difference between an accurate model or not.
+- The training dataset is not balanced, if you know methods to balance the dataset, you'll get way better results.